-- 6. Burn the ISO to CD-ROM and insert the disk. - 7.
+- 6. Burn the ISO to CD-ROM and insert the disk.
+Alternatively prepare an USB key and insert it. - 7.
 Boot the system and type ks at the prompt (if you left the label for the Kickstart boot as 'ks'). - 8.
 Press Enter to start Kickstart.